Research output per year

 Member of the Centre for Sustainability and Research Management

-Fellow of Higher Education Academy (FHEA).
+Senior Fellow of Higher Education Academy (SFHEA).

 Member of Institution of Engineering and Technology (MIET).

-Member of the European Knowledge Management Committee
+Committee Member of the European Knowledge Management Conference.

-Web Development and UX, MSc/MA Postgraduates
+Web Development and UX, MSc/MA Postgraduates.

-Business Research Methods, 3rd year Undergraduates
+Business Research Methods, 3rd year Undergraduates.

-Business Data Analysis, 1st year Undergraduates
+Business Data Analysis (Module Developer), 1st year Undergraduates.

-Project Management, 2nd year Undergraduates
+Project Management, 2nd year Undergraduates.

-Basic Web Design, 1st year Undergraduates (Founder and Developer)
+Basic Web Design, 1st year Undergraduates (Founder and Developer).

-Business Research Methods, 2nd year Undergraduates
+Business Research Methods, 2nd year Undergraduates.

-Applied Statistics, 3rd year Undergraduates
+Applied Statistics, 3rd year Undergraduates.

-Business Organisation & Environment in Global context, 1st Year Undergraduates
+Business Organisation & Environment in Global context, 1st Year Undergraduates.

-Business Data Analysing Information, 1st year Undergraduates
+Business Data Analysing Information, 1st year Undergraduates.

-Principles of Geopolitics, 1st year Undergraduates
+Principles of Geopolitics, 1st year Undergraduates.

-Computing Creative Environment, 1st year Undergraduates
+Computing Creative Environment, 1st year Undergraduates.

-Business Extended Project, Foundation Level
+Business Extended Project, Foundation Level.

 Supervision: MSc students and final year undergraduates.